Localhost: WordPress Installation Locally

 See simple steps to setup localhost and WordPress installation locally using the Wamp server and run as many tests as you need for free

-The first thing that I learned in WordPress was its installation process on localhost, unknown with the other unique features that it has.
+The first thing that I learned about WordPress was its installation process on localhost, unknown with the other unique features that it has.

-No doubt there are variety of free WordPress themes, premium WordPress themes available over the web but first getting hands settled on WordPress is the key to go ahead.
+No doubt there is a variety of free WordPress themes, and premium WordPress themes available over the web but first getting hands settled on WordPress is the key to going ahead.

-As I gone through step by step, learnt more interesting stuff, I realized WordPress is not only a CMS but a great blogging platform as well.
+As I went through step by step and learned more interesting stuff, I realized WordPress is not only a CMS but a great blogging platform as well.

 How it simply opens the online world for you to explore yourself.
 So, a great helping platform to share your experience with others.

 This post is dedicated to every beginner who is seeking to start with WordPress and needs online exposure.
 In addition, I hope at the end you will easily install WordPress on your system and play around with amazing CMS applications to lift up your WordPress Blog or Website.

 Though, this tutorial is about installing WordPress locally on WAMP, but let me clear you few basic points about WordPress-